 Three key challenges with UAT execution are tedious test documentation, complex workflows, and clunky defect management.

-It is critical that business users document each step in their UAT process, especially when issues arise.
-But requiring them to document their issues by copying and pasting them into spreadsheets or Word docs isn't efficient.
-And business users often end up spending more time reporting on their testing results than actually performing the testing.
+It’s critical that business users document each step in their UAT process, especially when issues arise.
+But once again, requiring them to document their issues by copying and pasting them into spreadsheets or Word docs isn't efficient.
+And business users often end up spending more time reporting on their testing and test results rather than actually performing the testing.

 UAT also ensures that Workday applications related to finance or HR have been configured properly, allowing users to perform their daily tasks confidently.

 For business users, UAT workflows with multiple dependencies prove to be challenging due to their complicated nature.
 Users often end up spending too much time figuring out what needs to be tested rather than actually testing the workflows.

 - A UAT automation tool should include features such as the automatic sequencing of manual tests, easy transfer of tasks between key users, and centralized progress tracking that takes the guesswork out of UAT workflows.

 Defect tracking and management is arguably the most critical aspects of a UAT environment, as developers use this data to address issues so that applications can be pushed to production from the testing environment.
 But because UAT testing is typically a monotonous process with complicated collaboration channels, this can prove difficult.

 - A UAT tool should automatically identify application bugs & issues, and determine the effect that one bug has on the rest of the application.
 Additionally, it should automatically communicate the defect with a corresponding screenshot to the appropriate technical teams.

 Testing should be conducted in a balanced manner, taking into account both the advantages and disadvantages of each approach.
 We hope that this comparison of automated vs. manual testing will aid you in making an informed choice.